SensorDots/PortMuxRTool/README.md

 ```
 .dtr_rts		= serial_port_dtr_rts,
 ```
-In Ubuntu, there is some information on compiling the kernel here - https://wiki.ubuntu.com/Kernel/BuildYourOwnKernel (if you get an error about putting source URIs in your sources list, see here - https://askubuntu.com/questions/496549/error-you-must-put-some-source-uris-in-your-sources-list, you also might need to install gawk).
+In Ubuntu, there is some information on compiling the kernel here - https://wiki.ubuntu.com/Kernel/BuildYourOwnKernel (if you get an error about putting source URIs in your sources list, see here - https://askubuntu.com/questions/496549/error-you-must-put-some-source-uris-in-your-sources-list, you also might need to install gawk and libudev-dev).
 When obtaining the sources make sure you get the correct release codename for your installation.